fstagni/2025_DUW_main/slides.md

 few notes:
 1. if you do not feel like studying stuff like SQLAlchemy or FastAPI, there are still many maintenance tasks to do, e.g.
   - improve the CIs
-  - documentation (which can be sometime auto-created)
+  - documentation (which can be sometimes auto-created from the code)
 2. the diracx-charts need improvements (won't be covered within this presentation)
 3. diracx-web will be covered later today
 4. developing a route in diracx is a necessary step for being used, but it is not enough: